junit-team/junit5/CONTRIBUTING.md

 ## Pull Requests

-Our [Definition of Done](https://github.com/junit-team/junit5/wiki/Definition-of-Done) offers some guidelines on what we expect from a pull request.
+Our [Definition of Done](https://github.com/junit-team/junit5/wiki/Definition-of-Done) (DoD) offers some guidelines on what we expect from a pull request.
-Feel free to open a pull request that does not fulfill all criteria, e.g. to discuss a certain change before polishing it, but please be aware that we will only merge it in case the DoD is met.
+Feel free to open a pull request that does not fulfill all criteria, e.g. to discuss a certain change before polishing it, but please be aware that we will only merge it once the DoD is met.

 Please add the following lines to your pull request description: